sebastian-mora/ruse_website/blogs/going-serverless/index.md

 ### Managing the Buckets

 I wrote a quick Bash script to manage by buckets on the fly.
-Using `./update local` the script sync both bucket contents to the CWD.
+Using `./update local` the script syncs both bucket contents to the CWD.
 Here you can add or modify blogs.
 Once you are ready you can `./update remote` and local changes will be pushed to the remote buckets.
 Access keys are required for this.

 ```bash
 #!/bin/bash